-Unless you are pure Native American, your family emigrated to the U.S. from another country.
+If you are American and your family wasn’t native, they emigrated here from another country at some point in time.
 I’ve always been interested in knowing more about my family’s immigrant past and their arrival in America.

-99% of Americans have ancestors who came to the U.S. from another country.
+99% of Americans have ancestors who came to the U.S. from elsewhere.
 According to a 2012 study, only 1.7 percent of the US population is 100% Native American due to interracial marriage or rape in the past.

 Have you looked up your family’s ancestry?

-I had my Ancestry DNA test done a few years ago and my results show that I’m 52% European Jewish, 39% Eastern Europe and Russian, and 9% in other regions of the Baltic region.
-The company has been doing frequent updates on its database to give you an even more accurate picture of your family history.
+I had my Ancestry DNA test done a few years ago and my results showed that I’m 51% European Jewish, 48% Eastern European and Russian, and 1% in the areas of Greek and Albanian.
+Ancestry has been updating its database to give you an even more accurate picture of your family history.

-Immigrants that are connected to the Eastern European Jewish side of my father’s family may have specifically come from Lithuania, Latvia, Belarus, Ukraine, and Western Russia.
-It’s also important to remember that borders in that area changed frequently.
-What is now Poland or Slovakia, may have been part of Russia or the Austro-Hungarian Empire.
+Immigrants that are connected to the Eastern European Jewish side of my father’s family may have come from Latvia, Lithuania, or Northwest Belarus.

-My mother’s relatives were non-Jewish Central and Eastern Europeans whose DNA may have specifically come from Eastern Slovakia and Hungary.
+My mother’s relatives were non-Jewish Central and Eastern Europeans with DNA from Slovakia, Hungary, or Poland.

-The Jewish Eastern European side of the family
+The Jewish Eastern European side of my family

-The Forstadts (Forstot) from Bialystok and the Schoncite’s (Schoenzeit) from Augustov on my father’s side, arrived in New York City as immigrants in the 1870s.
-I’m not sure what prompted them to come but I can imagine it was related to religious persecution.
-Jews had been in Poland since the Middle Ages.
+I’m not sure what prompted them to come but I can imagine it had much to do with religious persecution.
+Jews have been in Poland since the Middle Ages.
 In the 14th-century, protections were given to them by Casimir the Great, allowing them to thrive in relative tolerance.
 During that time they developed a rich cultural heritage.

 Augustów went under the control of Prussia in 1795 and became a part of New East Prussia.
 In 1807, it was incorporated into the Duchy of Warsaw before it was annexed to the Kingdom of Poland in 1815.
 By the mid-1800s the city was a multi-ethnic and multi-cultural center of Poles, Russians, and Jews.

-Because my great grandparents from both Białystok and Augustów left Poland for America when they did they were fortunate.
+My ancestors were fortunate to have left Poland for America when they did.
 The most intense hostility toward Jews ramped up after WWI and almost all the Jews in Białystok and Augustów were murdered by the Nazis during WWII.
-If my family hadn’t left when it did I probably wouldn’t exist.
+If they have left later, I wouldn’t be here.

 Life in New York City

-They had their ups and downs, especially during the Depression and my father often recollected his childhood after his family moved to Brooklyn near Coney Island.
-His father sold shoes and was a taxi driver for a while before owning a deli in Denver during the 1950s.
-My great grandparents, Joseph Forstadt (1857-1950) and Rebecca Glickstein (1858 – 1950) who were born in Białystok lived into their 90s and were married for 72 years.
+They had their ups and downs, especially during the Depression.
+My father often recollected his childhood after his family moved to Brooklyn near Coney Island.
+His father sold shoes and was a taxi driver for a while.
+Later on, he owned a deli with my father in Denver during the 1950s.
+My great grandparents who were both born in Białystok in the mid-1850s lived until their mid-90s and were married for 72 years.
 Their accomplishment was celebrated in the New York Times.

-My father’s mother’s family also arrived around the same time.
-His mother performed in vaudeville as a teenager before getting married at 16.
+My father’s mother performed in vaudeville in New York City as a teenager before getting married at 16.

-My great-grandparents, Anna Pavlik, and John Kosch were immigrants from Slovakia.
-They arrived in Forest City, Susquehanna, Pennsylvania in the late 1880s.
-My grandmother Anna was born there in 1899.
+My great grandparents arrived in Forest City, Susquehanna, Pennsylvania in the late 1880s, and my grandmother was born there in 1899.
 The family traveled by covered wagon and arrived in Ramah, Colorado in 1900 where they bought a farm.
-By 1902, more of their Slovakian cousins followed.
+Many of their Slovakian cousins followed.
 Some became farmers while others worked as coal miners at the Industrial mine in Superior, Colorado.

-Alexei decided to go back to Russia in 1936 after being lured by Soviet propaganda but Anna was afraid to go there with their four daughters.
-He told her he would go first to make sure it was safe and send for them later.
-They received a letter from him from the Donbas in Ukraine (a coal mining area) dated March 27, 1938.
-He complained that his sister was always trying to borrow money from him.
+He went back to Russia in 1936 after being lured by Soviet propaganda but my grandmother refused to go with him with their four daughters.
+He planned to check it out and send for them later.
+They received a letter from him from Donbas in Ukraine dated March 27, 1938.
+In it, he complained that his sister was trying to extort money from him so he moved out on his own.
 After that, he was never heard from again.
-We assume he either had a mining accident or was killed by Stalin as an expat.
-Expats were deliberately enticed back by the regime and murdered.
+We don’t know what happened to him but can only imagine because WWII was starting and that area was volatile there during Stalin’s rule.

 Do you come from a family of immigrants?